open2c/pairtools/README.md

 - filter mapped sequences for valid Hi-C pairs
 - remove PCR duplicates
 - tag .sam entries with the Hi-C specific information
+- produce sorted lists of pairs in a form convenient for downstream analyses

 distiller provides a simple bash pipeline.